vranystepan/container-basics/pt2/05_ingress.md

 the interoperability.
 Same Ingress resource will work even with other controllers.

+In this demo we're gonna use Nginx ingress controller.
+This open source project is widely used by the whole Kubernetes community so you can find really handy tutorials all over the internet.

 ----

 1. make sure you're in the correct namespace [link](./00_single_pod.md)